Zippy-boy/wire-pod/Installation.md

 2. Once he has reached the anki.com/v or ddl.io/v screen, open Chrome (some other Chromium-based browsers work too) on a device with Bluetooth support and go to [https://keriganc.com/vector-epod-setup](https://keriganc.com/vector-epod-setup).
     - If you see an error about Chrome, even though you are running Chrome, enter `chrome://flags` in your URL bar, enable "Enable experimental web platform features", relaunch Chrome, then try again.
+    - On many Linux distributions, you will need to open the Bluetooth menu and have it discovering in the background as you try pairing with vector-epod-setup.

 3. Follow the directions.
 The bot should start downloading an update.
 Once it is done, keep the page open but don't do anything else on the page.
 Follow the steps below to install wire-pod.